xabbu42/Master/arbeit.md

 families of positive occurrances and negativ polarity to families of negative occurrances.
-Moreover, positive families in a S4 proof which have occurances introduced by a $(⊃ □)$ rule are called prinicipal positive families.
-The remaining  positive families are called non-principal positive families.
+Moreover, positive families in a S4 proof which have occurances introduced by a $(⊃ □)$ rule are called prinicipal positive families or simply principal families.
+The remaining positive families are called non-principal positive families. [^essential]

+[^essential]: This is the same terminology as used in @yu2010.
+In many texts principal families are also called essential families [for example
+@artemov2001].

 Given a S4 proof we annotate the formulas $A$ in the proof in the following way: